ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 excerpt: ''

 ---
-Cal Newport says deep work is "the ability to focus without distraction on a cognitively demanding task_._"  Other people call this being in the state of "flow" or "being in the zone" where you can effortlessly focus on your work and be incredibly productive.
+Deep Work has been called "the ability to focus without distraction on a cognitively demanding task."
+Other people call this being in the state of "flow" or "being in the zone" where you can effortlessly focus on your work and be incredibly productive.

 In this information era where all mechanical tasks are being automated, in order to be successful you need to be able to do what machines cannot: be creative.
-And creativity is something you get on demand through deep work, and in his boo "Deep Work" Cal explains how you can achieve it.
+And creativity is something you get on demand through deep work, and in his book "Deep Work" Cal explains how you can achieve it.

-Below are the key takeaways I had from his book and with a bunch of my own thoughts sprinkled in
+Below are the key takeaways I had from his book, with a bunch of my own thoughts sprinkled in.

+Key quotes:
 _"the skillful management of attention is...the key to improving virtually every aspect of your experience."_

 _"'The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.'... this mental state \[is\] Flow"_